Humblehound/build-bench/README.md

 Leiningen and sbt are optimized (in usability) for Clojure and Scala respectively.
 If you only use Java, it probably does not pay off to use either of them, unless you wanted to learn / integrate those languages anyway.

 Buildr seems to be mostly similar to Gradle but written in Ruby, which offers some advantages and disadvantages.
-Based on mailing list activity, it seems the project lost the interest of it's userbase.
+Based on mailing list activity, it seems the project lost the interest of its userbase.

 The Kotlin ecosystem also has a buildsystem called Kobalt, but it seemed not established enough to be considered in the benchmarks.